BalakrishnaRBhat/VehicleServiceManagement/README.md

 # VehicleServiceManagement
-A Web app for Vehicle Service Management using Python
+A Web app for Vehicle Service Management using Python and Django Framework.